bolddp/react-typescript-vscode/README.md

 # react-typescript-vscode
 This is a demo project for a setup with React.js development in Typescript with Visual Studio Code as the IDE.
-Webpack is used to host the web page during development and package an optimized production build.
+Webpack is used to host the web page during development, and also include scripts to package an optimized production build.

-It supports debugging and setting breakpoints in VS Code, as well as production deployment through an optimized webpack configurtion.
+It supports debugging and setting breakpoints in VS Code.

 The project is also setup with Bootstrap, including SASS styling.